ukaszp/Handy/README.md

-# Application Description: Connecting Customers with Professionals for Repairs and Renovations
+Connecting Customers with Professionals for Repairs and Renovations

-I have developed a modern system that connects customers with professionals specializing in repairs and renovations.
+System that connects customers with professionals specializing in repairs and renovations.
 Designed for both intuitive use and efficiency, this system comprises a robust backend built on .NET Framework, ASP.NET, C#, REST API, and SQL Server, along with an interactive frontend developed using React, TypeScript, and Zustand for state management.

 ## System Features